 Before opening a new or extensively remodeled lodging facility (hotel, Bed & Breakfast, Campground, Summer Camp) or transferring ownership, the lodging operator must obtain a lodging permit from the Henrico County Health Department.

 If you or someone in your family needs nursing facility care or personal care in the home and cannot afford the cost, you may be eligible for to have this service covered by Medicaid.
 You can apply for Medicaid online or at your local Department of Social Services.

 A Health Permit is required for Class II, III, and IV Mobile Food Units before they can be licensed to operate.

 Complaints about a restaurant in Henrico County, Virginia can be submitted to the Henrico County Health Department by calling (804) 501-4529 or by completing the form below and submitting it.
 Please be as specific as possible when describing the complaint.
-The Health Department does not accept anonymous Food Service complaints other than sewage backup.
+The Health Department does not accept anonymous Food Service complaints other than sewage backup or a facility without water.
 Your name, address and phone number are required for investigation.

 Testing and treatment of sexually transmitted infections is provided at the Henrico Health Department East Clinic.
 Free, confidential HIV testing and counseling also is available.